Bridging the gap between qualitative human behavior and quantitative machine learning in gaming

 We validated this framework across different game genres, proving that UX context significantly improves model performance and business outcomes.

-• The UX Insight: Players rarely paid for the start of a task, but were highly motivated to pay for the last few pieces to complete a ‘buildable’.
+Players rarely paid for the start of a task, but were highly motivated to pay for the last few pieces to complete a buildable. - The Model

 Case B: Reducing Churn in Casino/Slots

-• The UX Insight: High-value players often churn after ‘bad luck’ streaks or confusing UI interactions with new features.
+High-value players often churn after bad luck streaks or confusing UI interactions with new features. - The Model

-• The Intervention: Real-time personalized bonuses or ‘luck-adjustment’ incentives sent before the player left the session.
+Real-time personalized bonuses or luck-adjustment incentives sent before the player left the session.

 Case C: Retention in Hyper-Casual